Updated 2/25/26

 Amdocs is guided by a leadership team with years of experience both within the company and across the broader tech landscape.
 Leading the charge is Shuky Sheffer, who has been President and CEO since 2018.
 His career with Amdocs stretches back several decades, giving him an in-depth understanding of the company’s operations and long-term strategy.
 His previous executive role at another software firm added to the leadership depth he brought back to Amdocs.

 Working alongside him is Tamar Rapaport-Dagim, who plays a dual role as both Chief Financial Officer and Chief Operating Officer.
-She’s been with Amdocs since 2004 and has a strong background in finance and accounting.
+She has been with Amdocs since 2004 and has a strong background in finance and accounting.
 Her leadership has helped the company stay financially disciplined, which is especially important in periods of strategic transition.
 Other key team members include Rajat Raheja, who leads the India division, and Gil Rosen, who heads up marketing.
 Together, this team is steering the company toward newer tech frontiers while keeping its core strengths intact.

 Valuation and Stock Performance